Steven Chavez, Ph.D.

 Assistant Professor of Chemical and Biomolecular Engineering

 Outside of research, he is a strong advocate for increasing diversity in STEM.
-He has 10+ years of experience conceiving, planning, and executing programs/events to improve the recruitment and retention of first-generation, low-income students in STEM fields.
-At UCLA, Steven will work closely with the Chicano Studies Research Center to implement and evaluate programs to help UCLA reach its goal of becoming a Hispanic Serving Institution.
+He has 14+ years of experience conceiving, planning, and executing programs/events to improve the recruitment and retention of first-generation, low-income students in STEM fields.
+At UCLA, Steven works with the Chicano Studies Research Center to implement and evaluate programs to help UCLA reach its goal of becoming a Hispanic Serving Institution.

 Education